End-to-end:

 • Defining the interactions required for a learner to “accept” and claim their badge

-Some courses required passing a final exam to earn a badge, while others considered a badge earned upon reaching 80% completion.
-I also accounted for multiple entry points to claim a badge—whether a learner finished a course after the badge system launched, or retroactively claimed a badge for a course completed within the previous six months.
+Some courses required passing a final exam to earn a badge, while others awarded badges at 80% completion.
+I designed for multiple badge claim entry points—whether users completed a course post-launch or retroactively claimed badges for courses finished within the previous six months.

 The user flows helped identify which areas of the platform would need to surface badge awareness and at what point the badge could be claimed.